ryancbutler/UnideskSDK/docs/cmd_remove.rst

-﻿Remove Commands
+﻿remove Commands
 =========================

-This page contains details on **Remove** commands.
+This page contains details on **remove** commands.

 Remove-ALAppassignment
 -------------------------